Why This Matters

 Milton Glaser

-- "I ♥ NY" logo (1977)—created during New York's fiscal crisis, this pro-bono work became one of the most imitated designs in history, demonstrating design's power to shape civic identity
+- "I โฅ NY" logo (1977) was created pro bono during New York City's fiscal crisis and rising crime rates.
+It became one of the most recognized (and imitated) designs in history, demonstrating design's power to shape civic identity and public sentiment.

-- Design for social good—co-founded New York Magazine and advocated for design's responsibility to improve public life and discourse
+- Design for social good: he co-founded New York Magazine (1968) and consistently advocated for design's responsibility to improve public life and discourse.

 Quick Reference Table